 The fifteenth arrondissement is the great forgotten one when it comes to visiting Paris.
 However, as residential, family-friendly and quiet as it may seem, the district hides its share of cultural surprises.
-In fact, it’s home to a remarkable cultural and architectural heritage, a wealth of theaters, museums and other vibrant cultural venues, and parks for a breath of fresh air!
+It’s home to a remarkable cultural and architectural heritage , theaters, museums and other vibrant cultural venues, and parks for a breath of fresh air!

 The Bourdelle Museum